rayoriz/roboy_dialog/IntentGrouping/code/README.md

 ## To Do

-Markup : - [ ] Make changes to **sentence2vec.py** to pass dataset, sample sentence and no. of neighbors as arguments
+- [ ] Make changes to **sentence2vec.py** to pass dataset, sample sentence and no. of neighbors as arguments
 - [ ] Use the nearest neighbors to classify the most likely intent of the new sentence/utterance.

 ## License

 [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)